cozie-app/cozie-website/docs/cozie/cozie_watches.md

 ## Fitbit
-Fitbit's SDK has a compatiibility break.
+Fitbit's SDK has a compatibility break.
 Hence, there are two versions for Cozie Fitbit.

 | Watch             | SDK | Tested | Availability |
 |-------------------|-----|--------|--------------|